14 Poorest Counties in California

 Next on our list of poorest counties in California is Lake County.
 With a poverty rate of 17.1% and a median household income of $56,259, Lake County is home to 68,766 people.
 The county gets its name from Clear Lake.
 Despite its economic challenges, Lake County is a part of California's Wine Country, along with Napa, Sonoma, and Mendocino counties.

 Humboldt County, the sixth poorest county in California, is home to around 136,310 people.
 The folks here earn a median household income of $57,881.
-Humboldt County stands out with its diverse climates, offering everything from dense forests to mountains.
+Humboldt County stands out with its diverse climates, offering everything from dense forests and mountains to stunning beaches.
+Humboldt County is also home to some of the most affordable cities in California, including Eureka.

 Despite its natural beauty, the county faces economic challenges, with an 18% poverty rate.
 The struggle to overcome these economic hurdles is an ongoing effort in Humboldt County.

-Tehama County, the seventh poorest county in California, was created in 1856 from pieces of Butte, Colusa, and Shasta Counties.
+Tehama County is also one of the poorest counties in California.
+Tehama County was created in 1856 from pieces of Butte, Colusa, and Shasta Counties.
 With a population of 65,498, it faces economic challenges, reflected in a poverty rate of 15.1%.
 The median household income in Tehama County is $59,029, highlighting the financial struggles experienced by a significant portion of its residents.

 Mariposa County, the next county on California's poorest list, stands out for having no traffic signals anywhere.
 It doesn't have any cities with a proper government.
 Around 15.1% of people in Mariposa live in poverty.